THE GREEN LINE'S

 What’s an issue in the comedy scene that you feel isn’t spotlighted enough?

-There are a lot of really funny comics who aren’t able-bodied like us, and maybe they rely on some type of assistance technology, and they just cannot get into the actual physical space of where a show is.
+There are a lot of really funny comics who aren’t able-bodied like us, and maybe they rely on some type of assistive technology, and they just can't get into the actual physical space of where a show is.

-So having that in mind, for a lot of these venues.
 I know for a lot of the venues, they're old; we have a lot of old buildings.
-But for a lot of the new ones that are coming up, like Comedy Bar [Danforth] — that is an accessibility friendly location where people who do need wheelchairs to get around or other types of assistive [care] can actually get into the show, and that makes such a difference.
+But for a lot of the new ones that are coming up, that's something to keep in mind.
+Comedy Bar [Danforth], that's an accessibility friendly location where people who do need wheelchairs to get around or other types of assistive [technology] can actually get into the show, and that makes such a difference.
 A lot of those comics are getting booked on shows that they can't actually go to, and that's so unfair because then they're not getting the exposure that they need.
 That's just a disservice to everybody, you know?
 Because you could be experiencing somebody so funny, but you really can't just because they're not there.

 This interview was edited and condensed for clarity.